hitesh911/primeArchiveAPI/README.md

 - Endpoints are accessible for payment processing, invoice retrieval, user account management, and system health check.
 - Authentication keys are used to secure sensitive operations.

-**Notes:**

-- Ensure that the MongoDB database is properly configured and accessible.
-- Regularly monitor server logs for any issues or errors.
-- This documentation provides a high-level overview, and detailed API documentation should be maintained for developers.

 **Disclaimer:**
-This project description is based on the provided code snippet, and additional details or features may exist outside the provided context.

----

-Please note that this project was personal and now public for others to learn.
+ TPlease note that this project was personal and now public for others to learn.
 In future code may not work.